armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 kubectl -n ${NAMESPACE} port-forward svc/spin-gate 8084 &
 ```

-Then, we can access Spinnaker at <http://localhost:9000>
+Then, you can access Spinnaker at `http://localhost:9000`.

-(If we are doing this on a remote machine, this will not work because our browser attempts to access localhost on our local workstation rather than on the remote machine where the port is forwarded)
+If you are doing this on a remote machine, this does not work because your browser attempts to access `localhost` on your local workstation rather than on the remote machine where the port is forwarded.

 __Note:__ Even if the `hal deploy apply` command returns successfully, the
 installation may not be complete yet.
 This is especially the case with
 distributed Kubernetes installs.
-If we see errors such as `Connection refused`,
+If you see errors such as `Connection refused`,
 the containers may not be available yet.
-We can either wait
+Either wait
 or check the status of all of the containers using the command for our cloud provider
 (such as `kubectl get pods --namespace spinnaker`).

 ## Ingress

-There are a number of ways to expose Spinnaker, but basically there are these requirements:
+There several ways to expose Spinnaker, but there are a some basic requirements.

-* Given a domain name (or IP address) (such as spinnaker.domain.com or 55.55.55.55)
+Given a domain name (or IP address) (such as spinnaker.domain.com or 55.55.55.55), you should be able to:

-* We should be able to reach the `spin-deck` service at the root of the domain (http://spinnaker.domain.com or http://55.55.55.55)
+* Reach the `spin-deck` service at the root of the domain (`http://spinnaker.domain.com` or `http://55.55.55.55`)
-* We should be able to reach the `spin-gate` service at the root of the domain (http://spinnaker.domain.com/api/v1 or http://55.55.55.55/api/v1)
+* Reach the `spin-gate` service at the root of the domain (`http://spinnaker.domain.com/api/v1` or `http://55.55.55.55/api/v1`)

-* We can use either http or https, as long as we use the same for both
-* We have to configure Spinnaker to be aware of its endpoints
+You  can use either http or https, as long as you use the same for both.
+Additionally, you have to configure Spinnaker to be aware of its endpoints.

-This section details how to do so with the NGINX ingress controller.
+The Install the NGINX ingress controller section details how to do that with the NGINX ingress controller.

 ### Install the NGINX ingress controller

-In order to expose Spinnaker to end users, we have perform the following actions:
+In order to expose Spinnaker to end users, perform the following actions:

-* Expose the spin-deck (UI) Kubernetes service on some URL endpoint
+* Expose the spin-deck (UI) Kubernetes service on a URL endpoint
-* Expose the spin-gate (API) Kubernetes service on some URL endpoint
+* Expose the spin-gate (API) Kubernetes service on a URL endpoint
-* Update Spinnaker (via Halyard) to be aware of the new endpoints
+* Update Spinnaker (using Halyard) to be aware of the new endpoints

-**If we already have an ingress controller, use that ingress controller instead.
-We can check for the existence of the Nginx Ingress Controller by running `kubectl get ns` and looking for a namespace called `ingress-nginx`; if it exists, we likely already have an Nginx Ingress Controller running in our cluster**
+**If you already have an ingress controller, use that ingress controller instead.
+You can check for the existence of the NGINX Ingress Controller by running `kubectl get ns` and looking for a namespace called `ingress-nginx`.
+If the namespace exists, you likely already have an NGINX Ingress Controller running in your cluster.**

-We're going to install the NGINX ingress controller on AWS (this uses the Layer 4 ELB, as indicated in the NGINX ingress controller [documentation](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md#aws) - we can use other NGINX ingress controller configurations such as the Layer 7 load balancer per our organization's ingress policy.)
+The following instructions walk you through how to install the NGINX ingress controller on AWS.
+This uses the Layer 4 ELB, as indicated in the NGINX ingress controller [documentation](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md#aws).
+You can use other NGINX ingress controller configurations, such as the Layer 7 load balancer, based on your organization's ingress policy.)

-(Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable)
+(Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable.)

-From the `workstation machine` (where `kubectl` is installed):

-Install the NGINX ingress controller components:
+From the `workstation machine` where `kubectl` is installed, install the NGINX ingress controller components:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml
 ```

-Install the NGINX ingress controller AWS-specific service:
+Then, install the NGINX ingress controller AWS-specific service:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/aws/service-l4.yaml